Family and Medical Leave

 - Medical Certification is required to support FMLA absences and the use of sick leave accruals.

 - Absence due to reasons stated above may be designated as FMLA leave by Human Resources even when medical leave is not requested by employee.

 - Workers' Compensation leave runs concurrent with FMLA entitlement.

 RETURN TO WORK

-- Employees may take FMLA time unpaid OR charge leave accruals of their choice to remain
+- Employees may take FMLA time unpaid OR charge leave accruals to remain in paid status.

-in paid status.
-Employees must contact HR prior to electing unpaid leave or exhausting
+- Contacting HR and Payroll prior to electing unpaid leave or exhausting leave accruals

-- Employees must continue to follow department time off request and call-in procedures.
+- Continuing to follow department time off request and call-in procedures.

 Annual FMLA Entitlement:

-- Run per calendar year, January 1-December 31.
+- Runs per calendar year, January 1-December 31.